fredilarsen/ModuleInterface/README.md

 ![Web Page Example](images/WebPageExample.png)

+### MQTT connectivity

+Keeping your ModuleInterface setup connected to MQTT opens up for a lot of possibilities.
+Instead of creating a big "closed" system of ModuleInterface modules to automate everything, you can connect the setup to other popular systems like Home Assistant, OpenHAB or similar.
+In this way you remove the borders and can let everything cooperate.

+You can use the voice control of Google Home or Alexa to let Home Assistant set MQTT inputs or settings to trigger actions or changes in your ModuleInterface setup.
+You can use Home Assistant to execute actions commanded by your ModuleInterface setup.
+And so on.

+You can integrate all other systems into your ModuleInterface web pages if you like, to have historical plots of key parameters from all systems.
+Or you can skip using the ModuleInterface web pages and storage and just control your ModuleInterface setup through MQTT.
+Or find another combination that suits your purpose.

+The example GenericModuleMasterHttp is a Windows/Linux/RPI program that will synchronize modules with the web page.
+It can also be told to connect to a MQTT broker and keep it synchronized.

+- Outputs from modules will be visible in the web page and also automatically created and kept synchronized in the MQTT broker.
+This can be used to for example let modules send mobile noticfications or trigger other actions in your Home Assistant/OpenHAB setup.
+- Inputs can come from the MQTT broker instead of other modules.
+This allows input to come from MQTT connected smart switches or online sources like the weather forecast and so on.
+- Settings will be updated in modules and in the MQTT broker when changed in the web pages.
+If changed in the MQTT broker from another system, the modules and the web pages will be updated automatically.
+If a module has user input (buttons, keypad or rotary switch etc) and a setting is changed there, it will be updated in the web pages and in the MQTT broker.
+- _Events_ are supported, allowing outputs or setting changes from a module to be transported to the MQTT broker faster than by the normal timer based synchronization.
+And in the opposite direction, setting changes or inputs from external systems via MQTT can be flagged as events to be transported to modules quickly.
+Events make it possible to get fast reactions, like movement detected by your ModuleInterface hardware quickly turning on a smart bulb via Home Assistant, or something in the opposite direction.

+The MQTT support is present in the [GenericModuleMasterHttp](https://github.com/fredilarsen/ModuleInterface/tree/master/examples/WebPage/WINDOWS_LINUX_DUDP/GenericModuleMasterHttp) which does all the transfer between modules, web pages and a MQTT broker.

+There is also an example GenericModuleMasterMqtt that shows how to not use the web page part of the system but only synchronize all modules with the MQTT broker.
+This could be usable if you have a full Home Assistant (or similar) setup but wish to easily extend with modules you build yourself.

+The MQTT support is using the portable [ReconnectingMqttClient](https://github.com/fredilarsen/ReconnectingMqttClient) library which works on Linux, Windows, Arduino, ESP8266, ESP32 and other Arduino compatible devices.

+All tests and live systems are using the [Mosquitto](https://mosquitto.org/) MQTT broker which is very lightweight.

 ### Dependencies and credits
 This library depends on the following libraries in addition to the Arduino standard libraries: